What is scar revision?

 A scar is the body's natural way of healing and replacing lost or damaged skin.
 Scar revision reduces the prominence of scars that result from injury or previous surgery.
-Although many scars fade over time and become barely noticeable, disruptions to the healing process can cause them to become:
+Although many scars fade over time and become barely noticeable, disruptions to the healing process can cause them to become red, raised, indented or otherwise deformed.

 The prominence of a scar depends on the type and severity of the injury that caused it, and the patient's age, overall health and ability to heal.
 For people who are unhappy with or embarrassed by their scars, there are a number of procedures available to make scars less apparent.